 Naan Pizza is the perfect no-fuss meal for busy weeknights.
-It’s just so reliable, easy, and best of all, GOOD.
+It’s reliable, easy, and so good.

 Naan makes a great pizza crust alternative because it’s nicely portioned to make individual pizzas and when baked, has the texture of a good, medium-crust pizza.

 It’s not too crunchy, not too doughy, but perfectly bendy with slightly crispy edges.
 It’s the Goldilocks of pizza crusts.

 - Naan: You should be able to find naan at your local grocery store in the bakery section or bread aisle.
 Some stores like Trader Joe’s sell it frozen.
 Homemade/leftover naan from a restaurant will also work, but it might be smaller/thinner than the packaged, store-bought stuff, so keep an eye on it in the oven as it will cook more quickly.